gtk-kn/gtk-kn/docs/faq/index.md

 # Frequently Asked Questions

-??? question "Why does my simple project take several minutes to build and link?"
+??? question "Why are builds so slow?"

     Long build and link times for simple projects may result from not using Kotlin/Native incremental compilation.
     To speed up builds, add the following line to your project’s `gradle.properties` file: